dapperlabs/nba-smart-contracts/README.md

  - `Admin`: This is a resource type that can be used by admins to perform various acitions in the smart contract like starting a new series, creating a new play or set, and getting a reference to an existing set.
+ - `QuerySetData`: A struct that contains the metadata associated with a set.
+    This is currently the only way to access the metadata of a set.
+    Can be accessed by calling the public function in the `TopShot` smart contract called `getSetData(setID)`

 Metadata structs associated with plays and sets are stored in the main smart contract and can be queried by anyone.
 For example, If a player wanted to find out the